Bomb hits Greek office of Israeli shipping company Zim

 Other attacks are the result of criminal disputes.

-In a much more serious attack last month, a big explosive device went off in central Piraeus outside another office building that houses stores and shipping companies like NorthStandard, Estoril Navigation, Primerose Shipping and Tototheo Maritime.
+In a much more serious attack last month, a big explosive device went off in central Piraeus outside another office building that houses stores and shipping companies such as NorthStandard, Estoril Navigation, Primerose Shipping and Tototheo Maritime.

-That explosion had demolished the building’s ground floor and smashed windows up to the second floor without, however, seriously disrupting the companies’ operations.
+That explosion had demolished the building’s ground floor and smashed windows up to the second floor but did not seriously disrupt the companies’ operations.